Here are answers to questions that prospective graduate students frequently ask.

 - I cannot obtain my transcripts before the December 15 deadline; can the deadline be extended?

-- Applications may be reviewed up to the first week of February, but they are not given funding priority.
+- Applications may be reviewed in late December/early January, but they are not given funding priority.
 Please plan accordingly and order your transcripts with ample time to upload them to your application.

 - From whom should I seek the letters of recommendation?